agraef/ardour-lua/README.md

 - tonleiter.lua: This is similar to reihe.lua, but lets you create different kinds of scales which you can choose from a dialog.
 (This is still unfinished, please send me a PR if you have other interesting scales to add.)

 - meter.lua: This takes an existing note sequence, assigns pulse strengths to notes and maps these to note velocities and/or probabilities.
-The pulse strengths are computed using the time signature from the Ardour tempo map, by applying a formula by the contemporary composer Clarence Barlow which can deal with meters of any kind; please check the script for details.
+The pulse strengths are computed using the time signature from the Ardour tempo map, by applying a formula by the composer Clarence Barlow which can deal with meters of any kind; please check the script for details.

+To install the action scripts, you need to copy them to an OS-specific location which is searched by Ardour for Lua script files (~/.config/ardour8/scripts on Linux, ~/Library/Preferences/Ardour8/scripts on macOS, %localappdata%\ardour8\scripts on Windows).
+Please also check the [Ardour manual](https://manual.ardour.org/lua-scripting/) for information on Lua scripting in Ardour.

 ## DSP Scripts